 Logoteta leads Vallejo Community Ensemble, Andy Herout conducts Vaca High Jazz Ensemble,

-Megan Tucker directs Live Music Center Jazz Band, Bryan Williams conducts Vanden High Jazz
+Megan Tucker directs Live Music Center Jazz Band, Mason St. Pierre conducts Vanden High Jazz

-Ensemble, VCS Radio Jazz Ensemble led by Ralph Martin and his students, Darlyn Pearl Group,
+Ensemble, VCS Radio Jazz Ensemble led by Ralph Martin and his students, with one the festival’s

-& Headliner Stan Johnson’s J Harrison B Band will be showcased at the Nut Tree Plaza.
+Headliner Stan Johnson’s J Harrison B showcased at the Nut Tree Plaza.

 Nut Tree begins Multi Cultural Music Heritage of "World Jubilee Day,"